Yes, there appears to be a strong correlation between Daniel’s “little horn” and the beast in Revelation whose deadly wound was healed.

 GNB - (12:18 And the dragon stood on the seashore.) - (1) Then I saw a beast coming up out of the sea.
 It had ten horns and seven heads; on each of its horns there was a crown, and on each of its heads there was a name that was insulting to God.
 (2) The beast looked like a leopard, with feet like a bear's feet and a mouth like a lion's mouth.
 The dragon gave the beast his own power, his throne, and his vast authority.
 (3) One of the heads of the beast seemed to have been fatally wounded, but the wound had healed.
 The whole earth was amazed and followed the beast.

-The world becomes amazed by the apparent recovery and/or survival of the beast.
+The world becomes amazed by the apparent recovery and/or survival of the eighth head or king after his head wound.

 GW: “The beast was allowed to speak arrogant and insulting things...
 It was allowed to fight against God's holy people and defeat them.”